Constantiner/beresta/README.md

 # beresta

-A minimalists logging library for JavaScript to use in browsers or in Node.js
+A minimalists logging library for JavaScript to use in browsers or in Node.js without dependencies.